Lares, one of the dozens of small towns in Puerto Rico with charming stories waiting to be discovered.

 A Legacy of Liberty

 In honor of the revolution, the municipality hosts a festive celebration each year on September 23.
-Thousands of people descend on the town for this annual event, which brings together artists, musicians, athletes, and others to commemorate the important milestone.
+Thousands of people descend on the town for this annual event, including artists, musicians, and athletes.

 From Bean to Brew